dsalzedon/Awesome_Codes/README.md

 # Other Awesome Codes

-Collection of codes to practice OOP or any cool code that I might have an interest to come back at it later.
+Collection of cool codes that I might have an interest to come back at it later.

 ---
 ### Movie Suggestions